 What most do

-Our experience is that businesses do not often have spare cash to transfer over to the corporate beneficiary, nor even to make annual minimum payments.
+Our experience is that often businesses do not often have spare cash to transfer over to the corporate beneficiary, nor even to make annual minimum payments.

-Or alternatively they simply choose not to pay cash across to the corporate beneficiary (or to pay the tax) because they believe they can use the funds to generate a higher return in their business.
+Or alternatively they simply choose not to pay cash across to the corporate beneficiary (or to pay the tax) because they believe can use the funds to generate a higher return in their business.
 Why borrow from the bank when you have these funds to invest?

 Most end up entering into an unsecured loan agreement over the permitted maximum term of seven years, offsetting the annual required minimum repayments and interest by declaring “on paper” fully franked dividends.